16 Great Back to School Books to Read With Your Students

 What Should Danny Do? | by Ganit and Adir Levy

-Interactive book that is written in a “Choose Your Own Story” style.
+An interactive book that is written in a “Choose Your Own Story” style.
 The reader helps the main character, Danny, make choices throughout his day that are choices children face on a daily basis.
-This is a book you can read many times and children enjoy seeing how making different decisions for Danny changes the story.
-This book is great for teaching social-emotional skills and empowering children to take ownership of the decisions they make.
+This is a book you can read many times, and children enjoy seeing how making different decisions for Danny changes the story.
+This book is great for empowering children to take ownership of the decisions they make.

 The Kissing Hand | by Audrey Penn

 This classic is great to read for a pre-first day meet and greet or on the first day of school.
-Separation can be very difficult for some children and parents and this story does a beautiful job bringing those feelings to light and giving comfort.
+Separation can be very difficult for some children and parents, and this story does a beautiful job of bringing those feelings to light and giving comfort.

 My Mouth Is a Volcano | by Julia Cook

-This book shows what it means to interrupt, how it can be frustrating and gives us the opportunity to discuss why we try not to interrupt others as well as techniques to help us wait our turn.
+This book shows what it means to interrupt and how it can be frustrating and gives us the opportunity to discuss why we try not to interrupt others as well as techniques to help us wait our turn.

 The Paper Bag Princess | by Robert Munsch